Clerk of Court Financials

-The Clerk is responsible for his own technology, except for shared systems funded by the County per Florida Statutes.
+The Clerk is responsible for its own technology, except for shared systems funded by the County per Florida Statutes.
 Florida law provides a fee per page for documents recorded in Official Records to fund both the software and hardware technology costs, which is placed in a trust fund.
 The Clerk has approval authority for this budget subject to the available dollars in the trust fund.

 The Clerk has responsibility for the financial operations of both the Polk County Board of County Commissioners (BoCC) and court activities.
 With different funding sources for the various responsibilities of the Clerk and Comptroller, portions of the Clerk's budget have different revenue sources, expenditure rules, and approval authorities.
 The Clerk's office is required by law to have a balanced budget each year.

 Florida Statute dictates the maximum level of funding for the Clerk's office, and each year the Clerk of Courts Operations Corporation (CCOC) assists with developing and approving an annual budget that meets statutory guidelines.